Shaccko/LoRa/README.md

 These pin configurations are hard-coded in spi.h and LoRa.h. use "git clone" to clone this project on your directory.

-What works and what doesn't:
+# Features:
-Both transmission and receiving is functional for LoRa.
+Basic transmission and receiving is functional.

+# Future TO-DOs
+A sleep mode should be configured for optimized current usage.
+Precise tuning for how much distance user needs would optimize current usage more.